Capital Premier (New Zealand)

-The Capital Premier League is an amateur status league competition run by Capital Football for Association football clubs located in the southern part of the North Island, New Zealand.
-It is at the third level of New Zealand Football behind the national club based New Zealand National League and leads to promotion into the Central League, which is the second highest level of club based football available to teams within the region.
+The Capital Premier League is an amateur status league competition run by Capital Football for football clubs located in the southern part of the North Island, New Zealand.
+It is at the fourth level of New Zealand Football behind the national club based New Zealand National League and leads to promotion into the Central League 2, which is the second highest level of club based football available to teams within the region.

 League history

 The Capital Premier, originally called the Wellington League, was the highest league in the Wellington Region, started in 1891.
 In 1896, the Venus Shield, named after the "New Venus" tobacco was donated by Cameron & Bros., America, the manufacturers.
 The league became known as the New Venus Shield league and the trophy was awarded to the winner of the competition each season.

 In 1967, the league dropped to being the second level of competition with the formation of the Central League and called the Second Division.
 The Central League became the feeder league for the National Soccer League in 1970 dropping the Premier League to third level in New Zealand football.

 In 2000, the league became the Capital Premier League with the winner then playing off from the top team from Central Football's Central Federation League for a spot in the Central League.